webrecorder/pywb/README.rst

 The `pywb-proxy-demo <https://github.com/ikreymer/pywb-proxy-demo>`_ project also contains a working configuration of proxy mode deployment.

-Running with WSGI
+Running with any WSGI Container
-"""""""""""""""""
+"""""""""""""""""""""""""""""""

-The command-line ``wayback`` utility starts pywb using the waitress WSGI server by default.
-It is sufficient for basic usage and testing.
+The command-line ``wayback`` utility starts pywb using the `waitress <>`_ server.
+This should be sufficient for basic usage and testing.

-However, pywb can be configured to run with any standard WSGI container/server, using ``application`` in ``pywb.apps.wayback`` module as the entry point.
+However, since pywb conforms to the Python `WSGI <http://wsgi.readthedocs.org/en/latest/>`_ specification, it can be run with any standard WSGI container/server and can be embedded in larger applications.

-The `uWSGI <https://uwsgi-docs.readthedocs.org/en/latest/>`_ is recommended for most production deployments.
+When running with a different container, specify ``pywb.apps.wayback`` as the WSGI application module.

-The ``uwsgi.ini and ``run-uwsgi.sh`` scripts in this repo provides examples of running pywb with uWSGI.
+For production deployments, `uWSGI <https://uwsgi-docs.readthedocs.org/en/latest/>`_ with gevent is the recommended container and the ``uwsgi.ini and ``run-uwsgi.sh`` scripts in this repo provides examples of running pywb with uWSGI.

 Custom UI and User Metadata